zeri27/AI-LLP/README.md

 # AI-LLP
-AI Language Learning Application for Conversational Agents Course TU Delft
+AI Language Learning Application for Conversational Agents Course at TU Delft.

 When having any trouble with running the code, please contact one of us for assistance:
-- Yizhen Zang tmedcz@outlook.com
+- Yizhen Zang yizhenzang@tudelft.nl
 - Liwia Padowska liwia.padowska@gmail.com
 - Jordy del Castilho jordydelcastilho@gmail.com
 - Zeryab Alam zeryabalam272@icloud.com

-## Introduction
+# Introduction

-This repository contains the code for a project developing a conversational agent that can help with learning languages.
+This repository contains the code for a project developing a conversational agent that can help with language learning.
-The project comprises of several modules that work together:
+The project comprises several modules that work together:

 - ASR module for speech recognition
 - TTS module for text-to-speech